Regulr/swash/README.md

 ```
 Navigate to wallet folder and change sqlnet.ora's DIRECTORY=<path to the wallet>
 Change ojdbc.properties DIRECTORY$={<path to wallet>}

+Create the TNS_ADMIN environment variable and set it to the location of the
+credentials file by running line: export TNS_ADMIN=<path to wallet>
 ```

+Cd to the js folder and test that you are connected to the server by running: node oracleTest.js

 ### Swash development